 What is the best Nikon camera for photographing wildlife?
 Since “wildlife” encompasses so many things, from birds to lions and everything in between, it’s a hard question to answer.
 If you ask a random wildlife photographer which feature is most important to them, one might say autofocus while another might say lens selection or even weather sealing.
 But for those of you who are getting into wildlife photography and want help choosing a camera – or for established wildlife photographers who want to validate their choices/yell at me in the comments – I’ve ranked Nikon’s best cameras for wildlife photography here for your consideration.

-Arguably the best Nikon camera for wildlife today is the Nikon’s flagship the Z9.
-If I could choose any camera on this list to go out and shoot with, it’d most certainly be the Z9.
-I’m sure it’s not a surprise that it takes the #1 spot on my list.
+Not far behind the Nikon Z8 is the Nikon Z9.
+If I could choose any camera on this list to go out and shoot with except for the Z8, it’d most certainly be the Z9.
+I’m sure it’s not a surprise that it takes the #2 spot on my list.

-On one hand, the Z9’s autofocus is outstanding, and it equals or exceeds the DSLR flagship Nikon D6 in most areas (more on that in our Nikon Z9 review).
+Like the Z8, the Z9’s autofocus is outstanding, and it equals or exceeds its DSLR counterpart, the flagship Nikon D6 in most areas (more on that in our Nikon Z9 review).
 Aside from its autofocus, the Nikon Z9 also has a very fast frame rate of 20 FPS when shooting RAW, and a practically unlimited buffer of over 1000 photos.
 It is also the first Nikon flagship to have a 45.7MP sensor, which is very useful for cropping a little when you can’t seem to get that small bird to fill the frame.

 The D6 is Nikon’s most advanced DSLR.
 Wildlife photographers have been using the D1/D2/D3/D4/D5/D6 series for decades, and the D6 continues that tradition.
 It has an amazing autofocus system, tank-like build quality, and a high frame rate of 14 FPS bursts.